-During the financial period, Bonum Bank has paid variable compensation payments in total EUR 91,200.
+During the financial period, the Bank has paid variable compensation payments in total EUR 246 thousand.
 No start-up payments were paid during fiscal year.
-The bank did not pay compensation of over EUR 1 million during the financial period.
+The Bank did not pay compensation of over EUR 1 million during the financial period.